 Avoid the markets, stalls, and kiosks that are full of overpriced mass-produced Chinese crap.
 Instead, look for antique stores and buy from local artisans.
 Equally, when it comes to food, find where local people shop and enjoy the local organic fruit and veggie markets.

 Support Organic And Sustainable

 Look for businesses that use organic and sustainable methods.
 Sustainable wineries, shops that promote sustainable farming/fair trade products, and restaurants using organic ingredients.

 Avoid Bad Treatment Of Animals

-Avoid elephant rides, places that allow you pet tigers, feed monkeys, and other inhumane practices.
+Avoid elephant rides, places that allow you to pet tigers, feed monkeys, and other inhumane practices.
 I have in recent years been avoiding zoos that are not focused on animal conservation.
-Ie, never ever go to Zagreb Zoo while in Croatia, on the flipside Taronga Zoo in Sydney is wonderful.
+I.e., never ever go to Zagreb Zoo while in Croatia; on the flipside Taronga Zoo in Sydney is terrific.

 Ask dive and boat operators if they chum the water.
-If so, avoid them as chumming can change the behavior of marine life and even make them sick.
+If so, avoid them as chumming can change marine life’s behavior and even make them sick.

 No matter how cute they look – please do not feed any wild animals ever.
 Feeding animals makes them reliant on tourists and can lead to starvation and death.